 Banking scams involve attempts to access your bank account.
 Some popular banking scams include Overpayment scams, Unsolicited check fraud, Automatic withdrawals, and Phishing.

-Here at the Office of the Attorney General, we want to help make sure that you do not fall victim to an investment scam.
+Here at the New Mexico Department of Justice, we want to help make sure that you do not fall victim to an investment scam.

 The video will walk you through the following five investment scam tactics and what to look for:

-The video below also provides information in spanish, (English version comin soon!), on what you can do to avoid these scams and what to do if you have been a victim of a scam.
+The video below also provides information in Spanish, (English version coming soon!), on what you can do to avoid these scams and what to do if you have been a victim of a scam.

 Aquí en la Oficina del Fiscal General queremos ayudar a que no sea víctima de una estafa de inversión.
 El video lo guiará a través de las siguientes cinco tácticas de estafa de inversión y qué buscar: